dariodip/rfd-discovery/server/README.md

 If you don't specify port it will use the default port 5000.

+You need a directory called upload in the directory resources.

 For example, to see your web interface working on default port, visit [http://localhost:5000](http://localhost:5000).